lakerpack/rockpaperscissor_js/README.md

 # rockpaperscissor_js
-This is a Rock Paper Scissors game done purely in ~~HTMl and~~ Javascript for the sake of TheOdinProject!
+This is a Rock Paper Scissors game created with HTML, CSS, and Javascript for the sake of TheOdinProject!